The student experience

 Student should enroll each semester, unless there is a course conflict.

-Equivalent experience accepted.
+Requirement may be waived.
 Please contact Graduate Program Coordinator.

 After enrolling in other coursework, students enroll in enough credits of NUTR SCI 991 to reach a total of 12 credits per fall and spring semesters.